1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 A detailed map of Rugby Parish was published at a scale of about 1:4874 (13 inches to a mile).
 It may have been surveyed by Frederick Wood (c1807 – 1893).

-1850 Post Office moved from High Street to the corner of Chapel Street.
+1850 Post Office moved about this year from High Street near to the north corner of Chapel Street.

 Rugby to Market Harborough railway line opened.